 Now even I started worrying of the possibility of failing to make it in time.This was my first trip to Delhi from Varanasi since the source station has been changed from Varanasi Cantt to Manduadih station, which has not only shorten the distance of station from my home but relieved us from enormous Banarasi peak traffic.
 In the hind-side though, this made us little relaxed and lead us to underestimate the time to reach the station.
 My father was the one who was most animated in his expressions with all his $#%& adjectives to curse us for making such horrible miscalculation even after his multiple warnings.
 Since childhood we have been victim of his extra caution for time schedules.
 It be a family function, travel, our school examination, before time would be an understatement, he always managed to be ‘well before time’.

-Since childhood I have observed that the only time mother would interact outside family would be for monthly grocery shopping in the nearby market.
+Since childhood, I have observed that the only time mother would interact outside family would be for monthly grocery shopping in the nearby market.
 I have clear memory of, when I was hardly six years old and she was in command not only as a mother but also as my guru (teacher).
 I would be going out for shopping with her, she would be holding my hand.
 I remember her being very confident and excited about her responsibility to do this shopping .
 She was interactive and fairly confident lady, at least to the extent that it was a non issue.
-As we grew and started going to school, she used to pick and drop us for school.
+As we grew and started going to school, she used to pick and drop us from school.
 This remained her only interaction with the outer world for quite some time.
 As we grew and went in higher classes in school, we started being conscious about our status displayed through our dress, school bags, our own appearances and also through our parent’s appearances.
 We always thought our father was quite a good looking person, he used to dress well.
 Even though he used to ride bicycle but considering the government officer he was, it only reflected that he was an honest officer.
 The only problem for which we would avoid him in school was, what if he scolds in front of classmates and that too in Bhojpuri.
 This is interesting but true, somehow bhojpuri speaking has been treated as a sign of backwardness.
 Anyways, our mother on the other hand was not a well educated woman, she went to school only till 5th class.
 She could speak khadi Hindi but certainly was not comfortable in it.
 She always preferred speaking in bhojpuri.
 She never had much of aesthetic sense.
 She never showed slightest of eagerness to look good.
 While going out of home, the only thing she would always do, would be to comb her hair properly.
 On certain occasions like marriage etc, she would wear one of those saree which she did not wear on daily basis.
 She had very few sarees in her wardrobe.
 The only occasion she might get a new saree would be on Teej festival which she would directly put in almirah.
 She would usually wear a very ordinary chappals , infact the only pair she had for many years.

 I was very close to my mother, I used to share with her about all my friends, school incidents and she would know everyone.
 Whenever any of my friend would come to our home I could notice how keen she would be to see my friends and talk to them.
 I do not remember any instance, when I or my sister (we two were more conscious about our appearances, our younger brother was cool and relatively indifferent to these issues) ever expressed to our mother, at least in words that she might be causing embarrassment to us in our socials.
 We could never do that because we also realized her value as the best mother in the world very early in a relatively very tender age.
 But at the end we were an aspirant modern growing kids and we were not as good a son or daughter which we should have been and over the years she probably got the message that she is an embarrassment.